-Personal electronic devices are not to be used during the school day between 7:30 am - 3pm (including cell phones), as well as 3 pm - 4 pm when attending the After-School program.
+Personal electronic devices are not to be used during the school day between 7:30 am - 3pm, as well as, 3:00 - 4:00 when attending the After-School program (this includes cell phones/watches, etc.).
 This also means they are not to be used during recess/lunch time.
 Other examples of electronic devices include, but are not limited to; cell phones, iPhone watches, virtual pets, iPods, iPads, game boys, Nintendo, etc. SEPS will not be responsible for any lost, broken and/or stolen items.
 Sleepy Eye school strongly encourages that these devices NOT be brought to school at all.
-Teachers will be authorized to collect all electronic devices at the start of each school day and they will be kept in a secure/ designated area in the classroom from 8 am - 3pm.
+Teachers will be authorized to collect all electronic devices at the start of each school day and they will be kept in a secure/designated area in the classroom from 8 am - 3pm.
 This will be enforced for all K - 6th grade students.
 If a student doesn't comply with the collection of their device, the device will be confiscated and the following consequences will be implied:

-1st Offense: A Warning and device returned to the student after 3 pm.
+Ist Offense: A warning and device returned to the student after 3 pm.
 2nd Offense: Conference with the student.
 Devices locked up with the principal for 3 days.

-3rd Offense: Conference with the student.
+3rd Offense (and beyond): Conference with the student.
 Parents will be notified and asked to come in and pick up the device.